Results May Vary: Music and lyrics

 Results May Vary was recorded under the leadership of Durst, who influenced a direction differing from Limp Bizkit's established sound.
-Although the album features elements of nu metal, rap metal and rap rock, it is noted for music experimenting with other genres: psychedelia, alternative rock, hard rock, jazz, acoustic and funk.
+Although the album is still rooted in nu metal, rap metal and rap rock, it experiments with other genres: mainly alternative rock but also hard rock, jazz, acoustic and funk.
 The album is more melodic than Limp Bizkit's previous works, has been compared to John Mayer, Bon Jovi, Primus, Linkin Park, Staind and Jane's Addiction (including the Jane's Addiction's album Nothing's Shocking).
 With a change in the band's sound, Results May Vary has less rapping, more singing and more melody (including power ballads) than previous Limp Bizkit albums.
 The Observer called the album Limp Bizkit's "safest, most pedestrian-sounding record yet", and Joe D'Angelo of MTV described the album as the band's "most personal album by far", adding it shows Durst "having actual feelings other than rage, angst and conceit under his omnipresent ball cap."
-Durst described the album as "more sad, more deep, drone-y", and the album demonstrates his "milder, more sensitive streak".
-Although the songs on Results May Vary are emotional and expressive, screaming is largely absent from most of the songs.
+Durst described the album as "more sad, more deep, drone-y", and that it demonstrates his "milder, more sensitive streak".
+Although the songs on Results May Vary are emotional and expressive, screaming is largely absent.

 Britney Spears (pictured) initially denied being in a relationship with Durst despite multiple rumors circulating in the media.